block-xaero/XaeroID/README.md

 ## Why a Library?

-Zero Id is designed as a library to provide a portable, flexible foundation for decentralized applications:
+XaeroID is designed as a library to provide a portable, flexible foundation for decentralized applications:

 1. **Portability**: Easily integrate Zero Id into any Rust-based application
 2. **Composability**: Use specific components or the entire identity stack